Integrated Drainage Systems & Site Grading

 At Formecology, one of our unique characteristics is how we implement integrated drainage systems and site grading in an eco-friendly manner.
 We use our ingenuity and creativity when fixing grades and implementing drainage systems to fix water issues, all while properly managing water flow through aesthetically pleasing and sustainable landscape features.

 Rain and snow eventually result in runoff from our roofs, sidewalks and driveways.
 If this runoff is not directed away from our homes and other structures, it can cause serious issues such as water in the basement, and even damage to the foundation.
-Many homes and landscapes that might otherwise have adequate drainage are also located on a flat lot, at the bottom of a slope, or in a situation where the lot collects water from neighboring properties; these situations often result in more water infiltration than the site can handle.
+Many homes and landscapes that might otherwise have adequate drainage are also located on a flat lot, at the bottom of a slope, or in a situation where the lot collects water from neighboring properties; these situations often result in more water infiltration than the site can handle and will require a proper rainwater management solution.

 We begin the process of addressing your lot’s water issues by first determining the direction and volume of all your home’s water sources.
 We also check any hidden water issues.
 For example, we will examine your roof line and to ensure that downspouts and gutters are functioning as intended and actually moving water away from the home.
 Sometimes the issue can be a leaky, clogged or disconnected downspout or gutter.